 The final factor that can help improve efficiency and reduce waste is establish an environment of continual improvement.
 You should keep your operations flexible and be ready to improve where necessary.
 This helps eliminate inefficiencies when they occur.

 First, you must have established goals that your entire organization is aware of and can work towards meeting.
-If you do not have a goal in mind, you a spinning in circles and are wasting time, resources, and opportunities.
+If you do not have a goal in mind, you are spinning in circles and are wasting time, resources, and opportunities.
 Find your goals and communicate them to your people.
 (If you are upstream in the supply chain, find your customer’s goals as well so you are in alignment.)

 Next, you must realize that anyone can make a change.
 In fact, the Toyota Management Systems Theory states that any employee is able to make a change that affects the whole company.
 So, it is important to empower your employees and allow them to make the necessary changes to be effective and efficient.